HamzLegendz/vx-baileys/README.md

 // for any message with tag 'edge_routing', id attribute = abcd & first content node routing_info
 sock.ws.on('CB:edge_routing,id:abcd,routing_info', (node: BinaryNode) => { })
 ```
+also, this repo is now licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)
 ---

 Made with 💖 by **HamzLegendz** for the community!